Under the Skin (play): Critical reception

 "the play encourages understanding and compassion and avoids melodrama".
 Suzanne Frost thought that the play "digs deep into the human psyche to explore what war and what power does to people and what love can do".
 Kezia Niman found it a lyrical and thought-provoking play, and Ian Foster called it a Bold fringe work and wrote that "Calderon makes a powerful case for really interrogating what we mean by morality, how we look at the past and how we let it shape us now."

-In Italy, the only production currently authorized by the author is the one granted to Micaela Ghiozzi, an actress, director, and physical performer from Livorno, and also the founder and artistic director of the theatre company Moving Minds.
-The production premiered in 2024 at the Teatro delle Commedie in Livorno.